sisyphean-cabal/bm8/docs/setup.md

 ## Python and Docker
 1. navigate to the directory you cloned the project in.

 2. Create a python virtual environment.
-If you don't know what this does it allows us to work with certain dependecies (addons) without affecting other projects.
-You should create one for every python project you make tbh.
+This allows us to work with certain dependencies (addons) without affecting other projects' dependencies (effectively sandboxing projects).
+You can read more about these [here](https://docs.python.org/3/library/venv.html).

 > python3 -m venv /path/to/your/project/root/directory